houshuang/hypothesis-to-bullet/README.md

 # hypothesis-to-bullet

-Script to fetch Hypothes.is annotations and output Markdown that is suitable for Roam for macOS computers.
+Script to fetch Hypothes.is annotations or Twitter threads and output Markdown that is suitable for Roam for macOS computers.

-Details can be found in the [Roam Community](https://roamresearch.com/#/app/roam-community/page/900).

 ## Installation Instructions